seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Arguments:
 """"""""""

-The ``llvm.init.trampoline`` intrinsic takes three arguments, all pointers.
+The ``llvm37.init.trampoline`` intrinsic takes three arguments, all pointers.
 The ``tramp`` argument must point to a sufficiently large and sufficiently aligned block of memory; this memory is written to by the intrinsic.
-Note that the size and the alignment are target-specific - LLVM currently provides no portable way of determining them, so a front-end that generates this intrinsic needs to have some target-specific knowledge.
+Note that the size and the alignment are target-specific - LLVM37 currently provides no portable way of determining them, so a front-end that generates this intrinsic needs to have some target-specific knowledge.
 The ``func`` argument must hold a function bitcast to an ``i8*``.